azet/community_bash_style_guide/README.md

 do_stuff ${withinput} || fail "did not do stuff correctly" ${FILENAME} ${LINENO} $?
 ```

+Trapping on `EXIT` instead of a specific signal is particularly useful for
+cleanup handlers since this executes the handler regardless of the reason for
+the script's termination.
+This also includes reaching the end of your script
+and aborts due to `set -e`.

 ### You don't need cat
 sometimes `cat` is not available, but with bash you can read files anyhow.